TokaMark: A Comprehensive Benchmark for MAST Tokamak Plasma Models: Introduction

-Inspired by the success of Foundation Models (FM) in language and vision, there is a growing expectation that analogous models trained on large corpora of tokamak data could learn rich, transferable plasma representations \cite{churchill2025ai}.
-These models aim to internalize latent physical structure directly from data, serving as data‑driven analogs of first‑principles knowledge that can support a wide range of downstream tasks.
-Although still in early stages, this paradigm suggests a path toward generalist AI systems for fusion that complement physics-based modeling and reduce the need for handcrafted pipelines \cite{churchill2025ai}.

-Progress toward either specialized or generalist plasma models is hampered by the absence of open, standardized benchmarks.
-Fusion datasets remain fragmented across institutions, locked behind proprietary interfaces, or stored in domain‑specific formats that are difficult for Machine Learning researchers to access or interpret \cite{strand2022fair}.
+Inspired by the success of Foundation Models (FM), there is a growing expectation that analogous models trained on large corpora of tokamak data could learn rich, transferable plasma representations \citep{churchill2025ai} and support a wide range of downstream tasks.
+Although still in early stages, this paradigm suggests a path toward generalist AI systems for fusion that complement physics-based modeling and reduce the need for handcrafted pipelines \citep{churchill2025ai}.
+Fusion datasets remain fragmented across institutions, locked behind proprietary interfaces, or stored in domain‑specific formats that are difficult for Machine Learning researchers to access or interpret \citep{strand2022fair}.
 Without unified task definitions, metrics, or evaluation protocols, it becomes impossible to provide a fair comparison of methods and to measure progress systematically.
 A benchmark is therefore needed to frame the plasma modeling problems in a broader and more structured way, enabling cross‑comparison across algorithms, reproducibility across labs, and accessibility for researchers both inside and outside the fusion community.

-At the same time, fusion diagnostic data provide a unique set of challenges going beyond those found in standard datasets from more established areas of AI.
-The data is inherently multi‑modal, multi‑rate, and multi‑dimensional, with wide variations in signal quality, noise characteristics, and information content (see Figure \ref{fig:mast-data} for an illustrative example).
-Many diagnostics operate asynchronously, contain gaps, or suffer partial failures; others produce high‑dimensional structured outputs such as flux maps or spectrograms.
-This complexity demands dedicated modeling approaches that can handle missing data, fuse heterogeneous signals, different modalities, and reason across fast and slow timescales---capabilities that are difficult to stress‑test without a standardized benchmark.

 Taken together, these factors create a clear need for a comprehensive benchmark suite that defines common tasks, standardizes evaluation, and provides open access to representative fusion data.
 Establishing such a benchmark is essential for accelerating research, enabling fair comparison of models, and ultimately advancing data-driven plasma understanding and control.